Looking for ways to spend 3 days in Buenos Aires for your first time in the city? You’ve come to the right place!

 Getting around Buenos Aires is very easy.
 Taxis are plentiful and easy to hail from the street.
 Make sure the driver turns on the meter.
 It’s always good to have checked the best route before getting in.
 While most taxi drivers are honest, every once in a while you’ll come across one who tries to take the long route.
 It’s also handy to know the cross streets as drivers will use those to navigate.

 Public transport is cheap in Buenos Aires and there’s an extensive network.
 There are colectivos (buses), the subte (underground train) and the train (aboveground, these tend to go to the outer suburbs).
 To take public transport, you’ll need a SUBE card.
-Purchase one from the Subte ticket window or from a kiosko (convenience stores).
-Plan ahead by downloading the Cómo Llego app, which provides the best way to get from A to B.
+Purchase one from the Subte ticket window or from a kiosko (convenience stores) – although changes are underway so that you can purchase tickets on the Subte with your credit card.

 Safety in Buenos Aires